Murtaza-Yaqubi/Yaqubi-MADA-project/README.md

 ### `assets/` Directory

-The `assets/` directory holds the references folder which has the references used throughout the project.
+The `assets/` directory holds static resources used throughout the project, including bibliographic references:

+-   `assets/references/`: Contains the project's citation files.

--   `assets/references/project-citations.bib`: this file contains all the Bibtex citations for the project
+    -   `project-citations.bib`: BibTeX file listing all references used in analyses and the manuscript.

 ### `code/` Directory